Rick-997/AI-Forensics-Boston-Capstone/reports/Hyperparameter_Tuning_and_Model_Evaluation_Report.md

 - Adding more detailed SHAP dependence plots and individual prediction explanations
 - Final integration of the best model into the interactive Tableau dashboard

-I feel the project is progressing well.
+Overall, I feel the project is progressing well.
 The combination of strong baseline performance, class weighting, and clear SHAP interpretability gives me confidence that the final tool will be both accurate and practically useful for the Massachusetts State Police Crime Laboratory and Boston Police Department.

 **GitHub Repository**: https://github.com/Rick-997/AI-Forensics-Boston-Capstone